Kyle Sleeth

-Kyle A. Sleeth (born December 20, 1981) is a former starting pitcher in the Detroit Tigers organization.
+Kyle A. Sleeth (born December 20, 1981) is an American former starting pitcher in the Detroit Tigers organization.
 Once touted as one of Major League Baseball's top prospects, his career in the Tigers' minor league organization was marred by injuries and he progressed no higher than Double-A; nonetheless, he showed enough promise to be placed on the Tigers' 40-man roster.